Within the budget proposed by Anne Arundel County Public Schools Superintendent Kevin Maxwell for next year are $33 million in teacher raises.

 Among the list of items on the capital budget are $5.7 million in design and engineering for a new Severna Park High School, to be built alongside the existing school.
 Funding for this project was written out of the budget last year during the county council’s approval process.
 If the money is approved this year, that new school should be completed by 2016.

 The items listed under the capital budget came as little surprise during Wednesday's unveiling.
-The school board had approved an identical version of that budget in September.

 Next year's school budget still has a number of steps to go through before being approved in its final form.